Bringing your new puppy home is one of the most exciting things.

 Remember to wait until your puppy is finishing up to click and treat.
 She’ll show she’s done by starting to move off … or standing up straight after going.

-Eventually, she understood that going potty outside was always worth cash and prizes.
+Positive reinforcement worked.
+Eventually, she understood that going potty outside was always worth treats and prizes.
 Then she began looking at me as she finished, as if to say, “I get paid for this, right?”

 So the clicker had done its work.
-I began just repeating the words good potty etc, while I fed her multiple treats (make it meaningful), one at a time.
+I began just repeating the words good potty etc, while I fed her treats one at a time to make it meaningful.

-But while your puppy is still learning, it’s very important to use a clicker to convey the exact moment in time that you are rewarding: completing a potty outside.
+But while your puppy is still learning, it’s very important to use a clicker.
+This will convey the exact moment in time that you are rewarding: completing a potty outside.

 Once your puppy realizes that pottying indoors is NOT rewardable … and earns disdain from you, she’s going in the right direction.